stefanwalther/docker-verb/README.md

 This is how I manged to achieve this goal:

 1) First of all I use [husky](https://github.com/typicode/husky) to be able to add git hooks (precommit, prepublish, etc.)
-2) I combine a `prepush` hook with a custom script which just figures out if running verb is necessary (in this case only if there are changes in the `.verb` file or if anything has changed in the `./docs/` directory.
+2) I combine a `prepush` hook with a custom script which just figures out if running verb is necessary (in this case only if there are changes in the `.verb` file or if anything has changed in the `./docs/` directory).

-package.json:
+_package.json:_
 ```sh
   "scripts": {
     "docs-if-necessary": "./scripts/docs-if-necessary.sh",